 The Whitney offers a singular view of American art, assimilating an entire century into three postwar movements—Abstract Expressionism, Pop Art, and Minimalism.
 Each has a full floor, in three separate but parallel exhibitions, but with Michael Heizer spilling out of the basement.
 The top floor adds a fourth exhibition, for Edward Hopper alone, with a handful of loans that help a signature American artist stand alone.
 Moreover, "Full House" reinterprets each of these in light of work closer to today.
 It makes art a matter of give and take among artists, with the most critical voices closest to the present.
 As at most birthday parties, the hosts want you to root for the years to come.

 I can understand some skepticism.
 Museums these days are in the habit of perpetually reinventing themselves.
-MOMA QNS has come and gone from Queens, and the Modern's own collection now almost takes a back seat to its new home.
-The Whitney is about to expand for the second time since I began this webzine—perhaps to near Chelsea.
+MoMA QNS has come and gone from Queens, and the Modern's own collection now almost takes a back seat to its new home.
+The Whitney is about to expand for the second time since I began this webzine—with a new home designed by Renzo Piano south of Chelsea.